JohannesSeikowsky/css-super-simple/readme.md

 + wrap links on that page in a button class: `<div class="button"> ... </div>`
 + be done with it

-Which links go in the header?
-Which elements constitute the general page content and in which order?
-These are the only questions you should need to answer to generate a UI that in principle looks similar to this site: https://mynowpage.herokuapp.com.

 #### Editable
 The stylings are deliberately written to be very easy to edit.
-If you want to do so, it's not a pain.
+In fact, they are meant to be edited.

 #### Inspiration
 Full disclosure.
 The design-done-design is shamelessly stolen from http://yoshuawuyts.com/workshop-distributed-patterns